Please enter the email address you used to create the account. We'll send you a link that lets you create a new password.

-In total, Brock Commons used an estimated 1.1 million sq. ft. of CGC Sheetrock® Brand UltraLight Panels Firecode® X. As a result, the building weighs approximately 506,000 pounds less than if it were built using standard 5/8 in.
-CGC Sheetrock® Brand Firecode® X Panels.
-But the benefits go far beyond lightweight characteristics.
+In total, this building used an estimated 1.1 million square feet of USG Sheetrock® Brand UltraLight Panels Firecode® X. As a result, the building weighs approximately 506,000 pounds less than if it were built using standard 5/8 inch USG Sheetrock® Brand Firecode® X Panels.

 Acton Ostry Architects Inc.